PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Results

-To evaluate the degradation of image quality as views are successively generated, we evaluate FID between the generated views at each time-step and a fixed set of random test views.
-Quantitative results in \reffig{fig:indist_fid_tsed} (left) show that FID tends to deteriorate as trajectories grow, but our keyframed strategy substantially mitigates this degradation, compared to the other methods, giving us the best image quality.
-The reduced degradation from keyframing can be observed qualitatively in \reffig{fig:good_qual}; We also note that our approach does not sacrifice inter-frame consistency to obtain this improvement (see \reffig{fig:indist_fid_tsed}, right), according to TSED.
-Thus, keyframing with our set-based model increases image quality while maintaining consistency, compared to prior work \cite{Yu2023PhotoconsistentNVS} or standard autoregressive sampling.
+To evaluate the image quality as a function of distance from the observation, we evaluate FID between the generated views at each time-step and a fixed set of random test views.
+Quantitative results in \reffig{fig:seq_fid_tsed} (left) show that Ours-KF better mitigates the deterioration of FID as trajectories grow, than the other methods, giving us the best image quality on both datasets.
+The reduced degradation from keyframing can be observed qualitatively in \reffig{fig:good_qual}, for RealEstate10K.

-\textbf{Loop closure.}\ We next examine a particular out-of-distribution trajectory, the spin, which illustrates the ``loop inconsistency'' problem, while also challenging the generalization capabilities of the model.
-In this case, our keyframe approach generates an initial frame-set that maximizes inter-camera distance (see \refsec{sec:samplinglargesets} and the appendix for details).
-In this way, we can generate cyclical trajectories where the start and end frames should be consistent, since frames near the end have low generation depth.
-However, this is difficult for standard autoregressive methods since the conditioning may be insufficiently informative about the earlier history of the trajectory to enable cycle-consistency (i.e., the generation depth is too high).
+FID measures independent image quality; low FIDs can be obtained by generating sets of high-quality images that are inconsistent as a whole.
+Consistency evaluations using TSED on both datasets in \reffig{fig:seq_fid_tsed} (right), show Ours-KF does not sacrifice inter-frame consistency to obtain its improved image quality.
+Ours-1step generally achieves lower consistency, as its over-smoothed generations reduce the number of feature matches.
+Ours-KF and Ours-1step recover 148.8 and 60.0 average matches, respectively.
+Thus, keyframing with our set-based model offers increased image quality while maintaining consistency.

+The non-keyframed variants are two extreme strategies for sampling with our model.
+Ours-Markov limits the number of views within a range seen during training but has the highest sampling depth possible, which causes a significant accumulation of errors.
+Ours-1step has the lowest possible sampling depth, which mitigates autoregressive error accumulation, but suffers from generalization errors due to sampling significantly more views than seen in training.
+Our keyframing approach offers a middle ground, where both sources of performance degradation are mitigated, providing higher generation quality and consistency.